Grand Challenge Program

 Any LLNL employee can apply!
 Grand Challenge awards are given solely on the basis of technical merit and anticipated impact.
 The awards are for compute time only, so applicants must have suitable funding in place to cover their effort in performing the proposed simulation campaigns.

-Timeline for 2024 Computing Grand Challenge program
+Timeline for 20th Computing Grand Challenge Program

-August 30, 2023: Proposals due
+August 20, 2025: Proposals due

-November 10, 2023: Review deadline
+November 07, 2025: Review deadline

-November 29, 2023: Grand Challenge scoring committee meeting
+December 4, 2025: Grand Challenge scoring committee meeting

-December 15, 2023: Awards announced
+December 15, 2025: Awards announced in Newsline

-January 1, 2024: Grand Challenge allocations begin
+January 1, 2026: Grand Challenge allocations begin

 Grand Challenge resources are intended to: